-- 1. The General Prosecutor is appointed by the President of the Republic with the consent of the Assembly. - 2.
+- 1. The General Prosecutor is appointed by the President of the Republic with the consent of the Assembly, for a five-year mandate, with the right to be reappointed. - 2.
 The General Prosecutor may be discharged by the President of the Republic on the proposal of the Assembly for violations of the Constitution or serious violations of the law during the exercise of his duties, for mental or physical incapacity, and for acts and behavior that seriously discredit prosecutorial integrity and reputation. - 3.
 The other prosecutors are appointed and dismissed by the President of the Republic on the proposal of the General Prosecutor. - 4.
-The General Prosecutor informs the Assembly periodically on the condition of criminality.
+The General Prosecutor reports to the Assembly on the status of criminality.